mattclegg/silverstripe-doc-restructuring/master/cms/docs/tutorials/1-building-a-basic-site.md

 **Flushing the cache**

-Whenever we edit a template file, we need to append //?flush=1// onto the end of the URL, e.g. http://localhost/home/?flush=1.
+Whenever we edit a template file, we need to append *?flush=1* onto the end of the URL, e.g. http://localhost/home/?flush=1.
 SilverStripe stores template files in a cache for quicker load times.
 Whenever there are changes to the template, we must flush the cache in order for the changes to take effect.

 # Inserting the page title

-Let's introduce two new template variables - //$Title// and //$MetaTags//.
+Let's introduce two new template variables - *$Title* and *$MetaTags*.

 //$Title// is simply replaced with the name of the page ('Page name' on the 'Main' tab in the editor).
-Open //themes/tutorial/templates/Page.ss//.
+Open *themes/tutorial/templates/Page.ss*.
 Find the following code:

 	:::html
 	<div id="Header">